makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani hesitated for a moment before murmuring, "Is that your name now?"

-"No, just Amber.
-That's my name."
+"No, that's my name.
+Just Amber."

 The ringtail's voice was flat, her eyes downcast and even then focusing on nothing.
 It hurt to listen to.